dlalan7250-lab/Beam-Balance-Control-System-Using-PID/README.md

-Beam Balance Using PID Controller
+⚖️ Beam Balance System

-Arduino Uno • HC-SR04 • Servo Motor • Closed-Loop Control

-A practical Beam Balance (Ball-and-Beam) control system developed as a course laboratory project at IIT Guwahati.
+Ball-and-Beam Position Control using Arduino Uno, Ultrasonic Sensor & Servo Motor

+Course Lab Project

-Author: Lalan Kumar Das
+Developed by: Lalan Kumar Das
-Roll No.: 230108028
-Guide: Dr. Chayan Bhawal
+Under the Guidance of: Dr. Chayan Bhawal

-Institute: Indian Institute of Technology Guwahati
-Department: Electrical and Electronics Engineering
+📸 Project Preview

+Add your best and clearest photograph of the complete working prototype here.
+This should be the first image visitors see when they open the repository.

-📌 Project Overview
+📌 About the Project

+The Beam Balance System, also known as a Ball-and-Beam System, is a practical control-system project developed as part of a course laboratory.

-The objective of this project is to demonstrate a real-time closed-loop position control system using a physical beam-and-ball mechanism.
+The objective of this project is to control the position of a ball placed on a beam by automatically adjusting the angle of the beam using a servo motor.

 An HC-SR04 ultrasonic sensor measures the position of the ball.
+The measured position is sent to an Arduino Uno, which calculates the error between the desired position and the actual position.
+Based on this error, a control signal is generated for the servo motor.

-The Arduino Uno compares this measured position with the desired reference position and calculates the control action using a PID-control structure.
-A servo motor then changes the inclination of the beam, causing the ball to roll toward the desired position.
+The servo changes the beam angle, causing the ball to move toward the desired position.

-The complete loop is:

-Measure → Calculate Error → PID Control → Servo Actuation → Beam Motion → Ball Position → Feedback

-This project connects control-system theory with practical embedded hardware and mechanical prototyping.
+The system therefore demonstrates the fundamental concept of a closed-loop feedback control system.

 🎯 Objectives

-Build a practical beam-and-ball control prototype.

-Measure ball position using an HC-SR04 ultrasonic sensor.

-Use Arduino Uno for real-time control computation.

-Control beam inclination using a servo motor.

-Implement the P, I and D control structure in Arduino.

-Understand the role of feedback, error and controller output.

-Study practical issues such as sensor noise, mechanical vibration and actuator limitations.

-Provide a foundation for experimental PID tuning.

-⚙️ System Architecture

-The system is designed as a closed-loop feedback control system.

-flowchart LR
-    R["Reference<br/>Setpoint"] --> E["Error<br/>e = r - y"]
-    E --> PID["PID Controller<br/>P + I + D"]
-    PID --> S["Servo Motor<br/>Actuator"]
-    S --> P["Beam + Ball<br/>Physical Plant"]
-    P --> H["HC-SR04<br/>Position Measurement"]
-    H --> E

-Control principle

-For the documented implementation, the reference position is:

-Setpoint = 15 cm

-The Arduino calculates:

-[
-e(t) = r(t) - y(t)
-]

-where:

-r(t) = desired ball position

-y(t) = measured ball position

-e(t) = position error

-The controller structure is:

-[
-u(t) = K_p e(t) + K_i \int e(t),dt + K_d\frac{de(t)}{dt}
-]

-The resulting controller output is mapped to a suitable servo command.

-🔄 Working Principle

-The user-defined reference position is set to 15 cm.

-The HC-SR04 sends an ultrasonic pulse toward the ball.

-The echo time is measured by the Arduino.

-The echo duration is converted into distance in centimetres.

-The Arduino calculates the position error: error = setpoint - measured_position

-The P, I and D terms are calculated.

-The combined controller output is converted into a servo position.

-The servo changes the beam inclination through the mechanical linkage.

-Gravity causes the ball to roll along the beam.

-The sensor measures the new position and the cycle repeats.

-The objective is to continuously reduce the position error and keep the ball near the desired location.
+The main objectives of this project are:

+To understand the working principle of a ball-and-beam control system.

+To measure the position of a ball using an ultrasonic sensor.

+To control the beam angle using a servo motor.

+To implement a feedback-based control system using Arduino Uno.

+To understand the practical implementation of a PID controller.

+To study the effect of controller parameters on system response.

+To gain hands-on experience in integrating sensors, actuators, embedded systems, and control algorithms.

+🧠 System Concept

+The project follows a closed-loop control structure:

+             Desired Position
+                    │
+                    ▼
+              ┌───────────┐
+              │  Compare  │
+              └─────┬─────┘
+                    │
+                  Error
+                    │
+                    ▼
+              ┌───────────┐
+              │ Controller│
+              │ PID Logic │
+              └─────┬─────┘
+                    │
+              Control Signal
+                    │
+                    ▼
+              ┌───────────┐
+              │   Servo   │
+              │   Motor   │
+              └─────┬─────┘
+                    │
+              Beam Angle
+                    │
+                    ▼
+              ┌───────────┐
+              │    Ball   │
+              │ Position  │
+              └─────┬─────┘
+                    │
+                    ▼
+              ┌───────────┐
+              │ HC-SR04   │
+              │  Sensor   │
+              └─────┬─────┘
+                    │
+                    └──────────► Feedback

+⚙️ How the System Works

+The complete operation can be understood in five basic steps.

+1. Ball Position Measurement

+The HC-SR04 ultrasonic sensor measures the distance between the sensor and the ball.

+The sensor sends an ultrasonic pulse and measures the time taken for the reflected pulse to return.

+The Arduino calculates the approximate distance using the echo time.

+In the program:

+long t = pulseIn(echo, HIGH);
+long cm = t / 29 / 2;

+The calculated distance is then used as the feedback signal.

+2. Setpoint

+A desired ball position is defined in the program:

+int setP = 15;

+Therefore, the current program uses 15 cm as the target distance from the ultrasonic sensor.

+Important: This means 15 cm represents the sensor-to-ball distance, not necessarily the physical center of the beam.

+3. Error Calculation

+The controller calculates the difference between the desired position and the measured position.

+Error = Setpoint − Measured Position

+In the Arduino code:

+double error = setP - dis;

+If the ball moves away from the desired position, the error changes and the controller responds accordingly.

+4. Control Action

+The calculated error is processed by the controller.

+The project contains the basic structure of a PID controller:

+PID Output = P + I + D

+The output is then converted into a suitable servo angle.

+5. Beam Adjustment

+The servo motor changes the angle of the beam.

+When the beam angle changes, gravity causes the ball to roll along the beam.

+The ultrasonic sensor measures the new position again, and the process repeats.

+This continuous measurement and correction creates the feedback loop.

+🔄 Closed-Loop Feedback

+The complete feedback process is:

+Ball Position
+     ↓
+Ultrasonic Measurement
+     ↓
+Arduino
+     ↓
+Error Calculation
+     ↓
+Controller
+     ↓
+Servo Motor
+     ↓
+Beam Angle
+     ↓
+Ball Movement
+     ↓
+New Ball Position
+     ↓
+Ultrasonic Measurement
+     ↺

+This is the fundamental idea behind many real-world automatic control systems.

 🧰 Hardware Components

 Component

-Function
+Quantity

+Purpose

 Arduino Uno

-Main controller; reads the sensor and generates the servo command
+1

+Main controller

-HC-SR04
+HC-SR04 Ultrasonic Sensor

-Measures the ball position using ultrasonic echo time
+1

+Ball position measurement

-Servo Motor
+SG90 Servo Motor

-Changes the beam inclination
+1

-Beam + Support
+Beam angle control

-Mechanical plant and ball path

-Lightweight Ball
+Ball

+1

 Controlled object

+Breadboard

+1

+Circuit prototyping

-Jumper Wires / Breadboard
+Jumper Wires

+As required

 Electrical connections

+Cardboard / Beam Structure

+1

-Mechanical Linkage
+Mechanical structure

-Transfers servo motion to the beam
+USB Cable

+1

+Programming and communication

 🔌 Pin Configuration

-Device
+The current implementation uses the following Arduino connections:

+Component

 Pin

 Arduino Uno

-HC-SR04

-VCC

-5V

-HC-SR04

-GND

-GND

 HC-SR04